Zapatrovski/Zapatrovski/README.md

 # Zapatrovski

 Hi everyone!
-I'm new in this stuff.
+I'm new in this matter.
 New code very soon.

 Z: )